-The following weeks would bring an escalation of the antics that would gain Zioncheck notoriety in the national press.
+The following weeks would bring an escalation of the antics that would earn Zioncheck notoriety in the national press.
 Among these antics, he drove onto the White House lawn, sent a truckload of manure to the house of FBI Director J. Edgar Hoover, and sent a package of empty beer bottles and mothballs to President Roosevelt in response to a perceived insult.
 Such incidents would become less amusing, more frequent, and more infamous.
 The nature of Zioncheck’s work was clearly taking its toll, which caused him to drink excessively, which further drove such outrageous behavior, which at its worst resulted in jail time.

-Thus, Marion Zioncheck, who had spent his first three years in Congress as a sober, hard-working, and dedicated legislator little known outside Washington state, became known to the rest of the nation as nothing more than a drunken clown, a circus act, a frivolous amusement for avid readers of a sensation-hungry national press.
+Thus, Marion Zioncheck, who had spent his first three years in Congress as a sober, hard-working, and dedicated legislator little known outside of Washington state, became known to the rest of the nation as nothing more than a drunken clown, a circus act, a frivolous amusement for avid readers of a sensation-hungry national press.
 Alternating between depression and outrageous antics, he announced that he would not run for re-election in 1936, then changed his mind mere days later.
 In Seattle on August 4, he addressed a paying audience of more than one thousand on the topic, “Who’s Crazy?”
 Of course, he denied he was.

 Marion Zioncheck’s sad descent into political and personal pathos became tragic on August 7, 1936, when he leapt to his death from the window of his campaign office on the fifth floor of the Arctic Building at Third Avenue and Cherry Street in downtown Seattle.
-Adding to the tragedy, his body landed on the sidewalk directly in front of the parked car occupied by his new wife Rubye.
+Adding to the tragedy, his body landed on the sidewalk directly in front of the parked car occupied by Rubye.
 It was shortly after 6 p.m., and Rubye had been waiting outside to go to a campaign banquet with her husband later that evening.
 Zioncheck’s brother-in-law, William Nadeau, who had accompanied him to his office that evening, was the first witness to the suicide, having tried in vain to stop Zioncheck’s abrupt rush towards the office window.

 “If I’d been just a second quicker I could have caught him.
 I only missed him by a foot when I grabbed for him as he jumped,” Nadeau later told the Seattle Post-Intelligencer.
 Nadeau found on Zioncheck’s desk a hastily written note, which read, in full and verbatim: